e107-eFiction/efiction-3.5.x/README.md

 - changed files: user/editbio.php and user/lostpassword.php
 - chanded way for loading DB functions - moved from config file!
 - fixed bug in install.php - script worked but in PHP 8.x it caused warnings
+- new ranking system - number of likes, used as {ratingpics} likes in tpl.

 # efiction v3.5.7